EECi/Cambridge-Estates-Building-Energy-Archive/README.md

 Source: [Energy Stats UK](https://energy-stats.uk/) [[5]](#5)

-Info: "Energy Stats is my hobby website that ... uses the Octopus Energy open API calls to summarise both historical and daily energy tariff data".
+Info: "Energy Stats is [a] hobby website that ... uses the Octopus Energy open API calls to summarise both historical and daily energy tariff data".
 All available historic data for the Agile Octopus import tariff for the Eastern England region (containing Cambridge) was accessed.
-Of this the data for 2019 to 2022 was extended through cyclic repetition to produce the required no. of years of electricity pricing data for each dataset.
+Of this, the data for 2019 to 2022 was extended through cyclic repetition to produce the required no. of years of electricity pricing data for each dataset.
 The Agile Octopus tariff data was used as it is the most readily accessible realtime electricity pricing dataset in the UK, and provides a reasonable estimate of the price a building level energy user would pay for electricity.

 ## Grid Carbon intensity